-In the presence of unmeasured confounders, alternative sets of identifiability conditions are proximal causal inference (Technical Point 7.3) and the front door criterion (Technical Point 7.4). had been correctly measured and included in L, IP weighting would not fully adjust for confounding.
-Model misspecification has a similar effect as measurement error in the confounders.
+In the presence of unmeasured confounders, alternative sets of identifiability conditions are proximal causal inference (Technical Point 7.3) and the front door criterion (Technical Point 7.4).

 Ensuring that each of these conditions hold, at least approximately, is the investigator's most important task.
 If these conditions could be guaranteed to hold, then the data analysis would be trivial.
 The problem is, of course, that one cannot ever expect that any of these conditions will hold perfectly.
 Unmeasured confounders, nonoverlapping confounder distributions, ill-defined interventions, mismeasured variables, and misspecified models will typically lurk behind our estimates.
 Some of these problems may be addressed empirically, but others will remain a matter of subject-matter judgement, and therefore open to criticism that cannot be refuted by our data.
 For example, we can propose different model specifications but we cannot adjust for variables that were not measured.